lugu/blender-tensor-import/README.md

 ## Todo

+* tensorflow: create input data
-* tensorflow: test hyper parameter with placeholder: use a cross validation
+* tensorflow: test hyper parameter with placeholder
 * tensorflow: use a cross validation test

 * blender: automate the generation of images